MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <img src="https://i.imgur.com/rGB3XMj.png" width="45%" />

 Learn more about how various animals see, hear and smell and how it compares to our human senses.
 Has ideas for experiments to better understand the differences.
-(Lexile 930L)  what is a lexile level?
+(Lexile 930L)  [what is a lexile level?](/resources

 <a href="https://www.bookdepository.com/Animal-Senses-Pamela-M-Hickman/9781550744231?ref=grid-view&qid=1673948141511&sr=1-7" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1005948597?sq=Animal%20Senses:%20How%20Animals%20See,%20Hear,%20Taste,%20Smell%20and%20Feel&stype=productName" rel="nofollow">Buy on Orell Füssli</a>